 Safe and Simple to Use

-Because a curved treadmill is self-powered, you don’t have to worry about putting it on too high of a speed for you.
-Instead, you can adjust yourself.
+Because a curved treadmill is self-powered, you don’t have to worry about setting the pace wrong.
+Instead, you adjust yourself.
 If you want to run harder for the last bit, you just have to pick up your pace.
+No buttons needed.

 You don’t have to decide that you want to run harder and then adjust the speed on a traditional treadmill to account for that.
 In this way, it’s exactly like running outside.
 Plus, all you have to do is start running to get the treadmill moving.